SterlingPeet/fprime-vagrant-config/README.rst

 F Prime Development Via Vagrant VMs
 ===================================

-Tutorial and Configuration for developing F Prime FSW projects in a VM.
+Tutorial and Configuration for developing "F Prime"_ FSW projects in a VM.

 Quick Start
 -----------